sfago2024/www/content/hotel-travel.md

 to take advantage of this special AGO Convention discount.
 Be sure to use only this link to book your room, to secure your reservation and avoid booking problems and extra charges.

+## Looking for a roommate?

+If you are interested in sharing a hotel room at SF AGO 2024, please email {{ contact(name="Valerie Franzen") }}
+and include the word "roommate" in the subject line.

+{% contact_card(name="Valerie Franzen") %}
+<a href="mailto:vfranzen@agohq.org">vfranzen@agohq.org</a>
+{% end %}

 # Travel by Air

 The Bay Area is served by two major airports,
 {% external_link(href="https://www.flysfo.com/") %}San Francisco International (SFO){% end %}
 and
 {% external_link(href="https://www.oaklandairport.com/") %}Oakland International (OAK){% end %}.

+## Alaska Airlines 5% Discount

+SF AGO 2024 has partnered with Alaska Airlines to provide a 5% discount on airfare.
+To use the discount, visit
+{% external_link(href="https://www.alaskaair.com/planbook?lid=form:use-discount-code") %}alaskaair.com{% end %}
+and enter the Discount Code **`ECMK222`** when searching for flights.
+The discount will be applied to any flights meeting the contract parameters; click the **`?`** icon next to the discount code box to view a detailed description of the rules.

+If you have questions about the Discount Code, please contact the Group Desk at 800-445-4435.
+You and your guests may also use the Discount Code by calling Alaska Airlines Group Desk; however, a
+$15.00 per person service fee will apply.
+Alaska Airlines Group Desk hours of operation are Monday– Friday 6am–6pm PST, Saturday 7:30am–6pm PST, closed Sunday.

 # Public Transportation